Gaurav1302/gaurav1302.github.io/_pages/about.md

 Please find my CV [here](http://gaurav1302.github.io/files/Gaurav_CV_PhD.pdf).

-If you're interested in connecting, feel free to email me > gaurav.jain@columbia.edu.
+If you're interested in my work and wish to discuss anything, feel free to [email](gaurav.jain@columbia.edu) me or on connect with me on [LinkedIn](https://www.linkedin.com/in/gauravjain13298/) -- I'm open to new connections! .